Jolton/EyeMouse/README.md

 # EyeMouse

 ## Inspiration
-You that annoying moment when you have 3 monitors and you begin typing and realize the words are not showing up?
+You know that annoying moment when you have 3 monitors and you begin typing and realize the words are not showing up?
 You have this sudden panic of 'Oh no, where am I actually typing!'

 Our Goal was to solve this problem